Nebulaevo/Paon/documentation/getting-started/3-demo-site-backend.md

 1. Check that home page (`/`) is rendered server side on initial load, and that the props received by the page are the ones provided when sending the SSR request (you can display received props by clicking the "show props" button on the home page).

-2. Check that filling the input and clicking on the arrow triggeres a client side navigation to the hello page for the given name.
+2. Check that filling the input and clicking on the arrow triggers a client side navigation to the hello page for the given name.

-3. Check if client side navigation back to home page (`/`) page works, and uses the props provided by the API endpoint at `/api/`.
+3. Check if client side navigation back to home page (`/`) works, and uses the props provided by the API endpoint at `/api/`.

 4. Check that the hello page (`/hello/you/`) is rendered client side on initial load, and that the dynamic part of the path works.